trisfaizal/Marketing-Site/_posts/2015-08-28-seat_pricing.md

 If you’re on an existing pricing plan you have the option to upgrade to our new pricing at any time in Account Settings.

 ![](/uploads/versions/screen shot 2015-08-28 at 12.49.46 pm---x----900-563x---.png)<!--Screenshot -->

 ## New Agency Features

 * [White labeling](h) - Brand CloudCannon as your own when you’re sharing to clients using [client sharing](http://docs.cloudcannon.com/sharing/client-sharing/).
 * [User Account Sharing](http://docs.cloudcannon.com/authentication/user-accounts/) - Restrict access to your site to select group of people.
 * [Custom Routes](http://docs.cloudcannon.com/authentication/custom-routes/) - Restrict public access to certain parts of your site.
-* [Custom Authentication Interfaces](http://docs.cloudcannon.com/authentication/custom-interfaces/) - Customise the authentication interfaces used to view your site.<!-- Screenshot -->
+* [Custom Authentication Interfaces](http://docs.cloudcannon.com/authentication/custom-interfaces/) - Customise the authentication interfaces used to view your site.

-  ## New Enterprise Features
+New Enterprise Features

 Enterprises have access to new features including: